-Department of Labor Proposes Regulation to Allow Associations and PEOs to Sponsor Retirement Plans
+Department of Labor Issues Final Rule to Allow Associations and PEOs to Sponsor Retirement Plans

-On October 22, 2018, the Department of Labor (the “Department”) issued a notice of proposed rulemaking (“NPRM”) to facilitate and expand the availability of multiple employer defined contribution plans (“MEPs”).
-The NPRM provides clarity regarding the types of “bona fide” groups or associations of employers as well as professional employer organizations (“PEOs”) that are permitted to sponsor retirement plans.
+On July 29, 2019, the Department of Labor (the “Department”) issued a final rule to facilitate and expand the availability of multiple employer defined contribution plans (“MEPs”).
+The final rule provides clarity regarding the types of “bona fide” groups or associations of employers as well as professional employer organizations (“PEOs”) that are permitted to sponsor retirement plans.

-NAPEO strongly supports the Proposed Rule, and commends Secretary Acosta and the leadership of the Department of Labor for issuing this important rulemaking.
-The issuance of this proposed rule is a positive step in formalizing the legal framework for PEOs to provide retirement benefits for their client’s shared employees.
+NAPEO supports the rule, as it is another step in in formalizing the legal framework for PEOs to provide benefits for their client’s shared employees.
 This action, along with the passage of the Small Business Efficiency Act contained in the Tax Increase Prevention Act (H.R.
 5771, Public Law 113‐295) which created the voluntary IRS PEO Certification Program, demonstrates the federal government’s recognition of the PEO industry and the important role it plays in supporting our nation’s small businesses.

-Comments on the NPRM were due on December 24, 2018.
-A copy of NAPEO’s comments on the proposed rule can be found here.
+A copy of the final rule can be found here.

-A copy of the NPRM can be found here.
+A summary of the final rule can be found here.

-A detailed summary of the NPRM prepared by Seth Perretta and Malcolm Slee of the Groom Law Group can be found here.
+A detailed analysis on this issue from the Groom Law Group can be found here.

 A recording of a NAPEO-sponsored webinar on this issue can be found here.